Alibaba-MIIL/TResNet/README.md

 Also, during the merge request, we had interesting discussions and insights regarding TResNet design.
-I am attaching a pdf version the mention discussions.
+I am attaching a pdf version the mentioned discussions.
 They can shed more light on TResNet design considerations and directions for the future.

-[TResNet discussion and insights](oss://miil-public-eu/model-zoo/tresnet/TResnet_discussion.pdf) (taken with permission from [here](https://github.com/rwightman/pytorch-image-models/issues/124))
+[TResNet discussion and insights](oss://miil-public-eu/model-zoo/tresnet/TResnet_discussion.pdf)

+(taken with permission from [here](https://github.com/rwightman/pytorch-image-models/issues/124))